David-Manniche/TheMarket/readme.txt

     => 044322 - Bank details are not there after order is placed and user opts payment from order detail page => 043142 - "Buy together" products under promotions, items do not appear on the list after creating them if no brand =>044351 - Seller >> orders >> cancel order >> Total amount should get display at seller end and discount should not be deducted from that amou
+    =>044368 - Seller >> pickup address >> edit slots >> when we add multiple slots and save the changes then it shows only last slot on edit settings.

 Enhancements:
     => Tax module upgrade